-The remaining amounts owed by Group undertakings of £nil (2015: £9.7 million) are receivable from Center Parcs (Operating Company) Limited.
-This balance was unsecured, interest-free and repayable on demand.
+The remaining £59.5 million owed by Group undertakings at 20 April 2017 is due from Center Parcs (Operating Company) Limited.
+This balance is unsecured, interest-free and repayable on demand.

 The fair value of trade and other receivables are equal to their book value.